Trout tickling

+An illustrated image demonstrating trout tickling.

 Trout tickling is the art of rubbing the underbelly of a trout with fingers.
 If done properly, the trout will go into a trance after a minute or so, and can then easily be retrieved and thrown onto the nearest bit of dry land.

 History

 Trout tickling has been evidently practiced for many centuries, if not since time immemorial.
 It is mentioned in Shakespeare's comedy Twelfth Night, where it is used as a metaphor for bamboozlement by Olivia's servant Maria, who is about to play a vengeful prank on the pompous steward, Malvolio: